peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat RoundToIntegerExact(
         PeterO.Numbers.EContext ctx);

-Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+Returns a binary floating-point number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
 The resulting number's Exponent property will not necessarily be 0; use the Quantize method instead to give the result an exponent of 0.

 <b>Parameters:</b>